CharlesTaylor7/citadels/README.md

 ## Releases & monitoring
 Github handles publishing a docker image on every push to `main`.
-Deployments are done manually with the `deploy.sh` script.
+Deployments are done manually with the `deploy/run.sh` script.
 This is because the services are not yet stateless, and I don't want to disrupt ongoing games with a deploy.

 Monitor the app on these dashboards: